-That's why we created ABCs of IOS – A Voice Over Manual for Toddlers and Beyond, which is designed to help educators and parents introduce children who are blind to accessible i-devices like the iPhone and iPad.
+That's why we created ABCs of IOS – A Voice Over Manual for Toddlers and Beyond.

-- Incorporate teaching strategies that address the unique needs of children with sight loss
+- incorporate teaching strategies which address the unique needs of children with sight loss.

-- Nurture young children with sight loss to become confident and independent with age-appropriate iPad skills
+- nurture children with sight loss to become confident and independent with iPad skills.

-- Access age-appropriate accessible apps and activities for educational purposes
+- provide information about accessible apps and activities for educational purposes.